 What Is A Remote Access VPN?
 Is It The Right Solution For My Business?

 Cybersecurity is one of the most important factors of a successful business.
 Protecting your company and allowing remote users access to the data they need aren’t mutually exclusive.
 Building a business based on trust begins with ensuring that your customers’ data and your proprietary information is protected by a remote access VPN.

 What Is A Remote Access VPN?

-A VPN is a secure channel from a user to server, user-to-user, or from a user to any site on the Internet.
-Most hacking occurs along unsecured connections as data is transferred from the server to the user or vice versa.
+A VPN is a secure channel from a user to a server, user-to-user, or from a user to any site on the Internet.
+Most hacking occurs along with unsecured connections as data is transferred from the server to the user or vice versa.
 A VPN is essentially a guard around that connection, keeping bots and hackers from intercepting valuable information along the conduit.

 Remote VPNs allow users to access your company’s servers from anywhere, even if their Internet connection is unsecure.
-Communicating through a VPN gives users flexibility while travelling and access to proprietary information in real-time.
+Communicating through a VPN gives users flexibility while traveling and access to proprietary information in real-time.